dorktype/LICE/README.md

 to generate code that way.
 The problem is it's hardly efficent.
 All local variables are assigned on the stack for operations.
 All operations operate from the stack and write back the result to the stack location that is the destination operand for that operation.
-Eventually an intermediate representation will be added which will perform trivial optimization before assembly generation.

 ### Porting
 LICE isn't easily retargetable since the parser and ast components of the